 Click here to buy.
 'The Left Hand of Darkness' by Ursula K. Le Guin The Left Hand of Darkness is not, strictly speaking, a utopia novel.
 But it does give us a stunning look at the planet of Winter, where people are able to switch between sexes at will, and androgyny is the social norm.
 Click here to buy.
-'Parable of the Sower is much closer to a dystopia than a utopia, strictly speaking.
+'Parable of the Sower' by Octavia Butler Parable of the Sower is much closer to a dystopia than a utopia, strictly speaking.
 But the novel follows young Lauren Olamina as she attempts to start her utopian community of Earthseed amid the ecological and economic wreckage of North America.
 Earthseed represents a beautiful dream of teamwork and diversity, even if it doesn't quite come to fruition in this first novel.
 Click here to buy.
 'A Door into Ocean' by Joan Slonczewski

 The Sharers of Shora are a nation of women, living on a distant, oceanic moon in the far future.
 They are a highly advanced and pacifist society, able to reproduce through parthenogenesis.
 But when a neighboring civilization threatens to invade their ocean world, the women of Shora must find a way to fight off the threat without betraying their nonviolent values.

+Click here to buy.
 'Houston, Houston, Do You Read?' by James Tiptree Jr.

 when suddenly they're intercepted by a ship full of women!
 Who ever heard of such a thing?
 Houston, Houston, Do You Read? is a funny, dark, enraging look at sexism and patriarchy in space.
 Click here to buy.
 'Sultana's Dream' by Rokeya Sakhawat Hossain

 Sultana's Dream is a witty feminist classic.
 Sure, it's a little more parody than it is sci-fi, but Rokeya Sakhawat Hossain's point still stands.
 In this reality, men are confined indoors and women take over the public sphere, ending wars and just generally making the world a much better place to live.
 Click here to buy.
 'Master of None' by N. Lee Wood

 Vanar is a powerful, secretive planet that forbids foreigners and carefully controls all space travel.
 But when a man finds himself stranded in this strict matriarchal society, he will slowly come to understand this complex culture of women rulers, and the secret behind their secluded world.

 Click here to buy.
 'Ammonite' by Nicola Griffith

 Men have died out on the world of Jeep.
 For centuries, women have lived and ruled on the planet alone, until a company arrives hoping to exploit Jeep's resources for their own benefit.
 Instead, they're forced to abandon several of their employees on this strange, isolated world of women.
 The surviving employees must now find a way to adapt to this new world if they wish to survive.

+Click here to buy.
 'The Legend of Wonder Woman' by Renae De Liz

 Technically, Wonder Woman and her all-lady, Amazon island were created by a man back in the day.
 But

 real old school with your feminist utopias, pick up The Book of the City of Ladies from the year 1405.
 Obviously, this book is a product of its time, but Christine de Pizan does envision a city where women are granted intellectual and moral equality to men, and where all the famous ladies of early Western Literature can kick it together.
 Click here to buy.
 'The Wanderground: Stories of the Hill Women' by Sally Miller Gearhart

 Women are fed up with being treated as second class citizens.
 So, naturally, they flee to the hills, develop telepathic abilities and flying and healing powers, and then come back to rescue the women still left in the cities.